OGGM/oggm/docs/oeps/oep--0001-dependencies.rst

    want to use, a performance increase, or regular updates to keep track with the scientific python stack (e.g. twice a year).
-4. It should be possible to use a python environment fixed to the standard dependency list on all these platforms: the Bremen cluster, on Travis, on a local linux machine and on a university cluster with singularity.
+4. It should be possible to use a python environment fixed to the standard dependency list on all these platforms: the Bremen cluster, on github, on a local linux machine and on a university cluster with singularity.
 5. The latest OGGM code should always run error-free on the latest standard dependency list.
 Older OGGM versions should have a standard dependency list